 When purchasing directly from Disney buyers must choose from the limited selection of contracts that Disney is currently selling.
 Disney is currently officially selling contracts at the new Riviera Resort and the Aulani Resort.
 It can be possible from time to time to purchase other home resorts directly from Disney, but it is subject to limited availability.
 Disney also only sells contracts of 100 points or more.
 While periodically owner upgrades or Right of First Refusal buybacks result in Disney having additional contracts to sell through their sales office, the available contracts usually remain limited to only the newest resorts.

 The resale market, on the other hand, has a wide range of contracts available from many different buyers.
 There are contracts available at every Disney resort as well as small point and large point contracts.
 This makes purchasing the perfect contract for you and your family even easier as you’ll have the opportunity to purchase exactly what you need and want as opposed to buying only what is available direct through Disney.

 Just like when purchasing direct from Disney, anyone who purchases a DVC contract as a resale will receive a membership with a Use Year and a number of points they are allotted to use each year.
 Resale buyers who purchase at any of Disney’s original 14 resorts receive the same usability as direct buyers for banking, borrowing and using points at these resorts.
 Resale buyers who purchase at the Riviera resort are limited to using their points at the Riviera Resort only.

-All owners are also eligible to use their points through RCI’s exchange program that offers a vast network of over 2,000 resorts worldwide.
+All owners are also eligible to use their points through Interval International’s exchange program that offers a vast network thousands of resorts in over 80 countries.